openlcb/OpenLCB_Single_Thread/README.md

 * TI Tiva series, with native CAN support;
 * Teensy series, with native CAN support;
 * ESP32, with native CAN supprt;
-* Pico, with firmware CAN support.
+* Pico and PicoW, with firmware CAN support.

 In addition, individual nodes can be connected directly to a PC via USB allowing the use of JMRI and other software to program and trial them.
 This is demoed in the example sketches.